Entanglement-Assisted Covert Communication via Qubit Depolarizing Channels: Results

-Following the definitions in Section~\ref{Subsection:Rate}, a bound of the form $C_{\text{cov-EA}}\geq L_0$ implies that it is possible to transmit $ L_0 \sqrt{\delta n}\log(n)$ information bits reliably and covertly (see Definitions \ref{Definition:Achievable_Rate} and \ref{Definition:Capacity}).
+Following the definitions in Section~\ref{Subsection:Rate}, a bound of the form $C_{\text{cov-EA}}\geq L_0$ implies that it is possible to transmit $ L_0 \sqrt{\delta n}\log{n}$ information bits reliably and covertly (see Definitions \ref{Definition:Achievable_Rate} and \ref{Definition:Capacity}).
 Recall that without entanglement assistance, covert communication requirements limit the message to $O(\sqrt{n})$ information bits \cite{Bash-Quantum, Bash-Quantum-revision}.
-Thereby, we have established that entanglement assistance increases the message scale in covert communication, from $O(\sqrt{n})$ to $O(\sqrt{n}\log(n))$ information bits.
+Thereby, we have established that entanglement assistance increases the message scale in covert communication, from $O(\sqrt{n})$ to $O(\sqrt{n}\log{n})$ information bits.
 A similar result has been shown for continuous-variable bosonic channels by Gagatsos et al. \cite{Bash-Bosonic}.
 To the best of our knowledge, our result in Theorem~\ref{Theorem:main_theorem}, on the depolarizing channel, is the first demonstration of such a property for a finite-dimensional channel.

-\begin{remark} In covert communication with entanglement assistance, the scale of $\sqrt{n} \log(n)$ has already been observed in a continuous-variable model, i.e., the bosonic channel \cite{Bash-Bosonic}.
-However, until now, it has remained unclear whether this performance boost can also be achieved in finite dimensions.
-As we explain below, the answer is far from obvious.

-In some communication settings, the coding scale is larger for continuous-variable channels.
-For example, in deterministic identification, the code size is super-exponential and scales as $2^{n \log(n) R}$ for Gaussian channels \cite{deterministic_identification_Gaussian_Salariseddigh} and Poisson channels \cite{salariseddigh2022deterministic_poisson}.
+\begin{remark} In some communication settings, the coding scale is larger for continuous-variable channels.
+For example, in deterministic identification, the code size is super-exponential and scales as $2^{n \log{n} R}$ for Gaussian channels \cite{deterministic_identification_Gaussian_Salariseddigh} and Poisson channels \cite{salariseddigh2022deterministic_poisson}.
 On the other hand, deterministic identification is limited to an exponential scale for finite-dimensional channels \cite{Ahlswede1989IdentificationVC}.

-Nevertheless, we show here that in covert communication over a qubit depolarizing channel, entanglement assistance can increase the number of information bits from $O(\sqrt{n} ) $ to $O(\sqrt{n} \log(n)) $, as in the bosonic case.
-In other words, the $\log(n) $ performance boost is not reserved to continuous variable systems. \end{remark}
+Nevertheless, we show here that in covert communication over a qubit depolarizing channel, entanglement assistance can increase the number of information bits from $O(\sqrt{n} ) $ to $O(\sqrt{n} \log{n}) $, as in the bosonic case.
+In other words, the $\log{n} $ performance boost is not reserved to continuous variable systems. \end{remark}